olimsaidov/research/evolution-analysis/3-user-facing-functionality-evolution/README.md

 ## Overview

-The user-facing functionality of the Jarima platform evolved from basic web forms to a sophisticated, multi-platform ecosystem serving diverse user needs.
+The user-facing functionality of the E-Jarima platform evolved from basic web forms to a sophisticated, multi-platform ecosystem serving diverse user needs.
 This evolution reflects a deep understanding of user behavior, technological capabilities, and the importance of user experience in civic technology adoption.
 The platform's success in achieving 1,211% growth over five years is directly attributable to its user-centric design philosophy and continuous interface refinement.

 *For visual representation of stakeholder interactions, see the [Stakeholder Ecosystem diagram](../diagrams/stakeholder-ecosystem.md).*